 Epic licenses and uses InterSystems Caché and IRIS for the operational database to store and manage patient records, IRIS being the newer database.
 Within Caché and IRIS, data can be modeled and stored as tables, objects, or multidimensional arrays.
 Different models can seamlessly access data-without the need for performance-killing mapping between models.
 All three access methods can be simultaneously used on the same data with full concurrency.
 Thus, making it ideal for use in hospital environments where thousands of clinicians could access and manipulate the same data.

-Epic leverages many features and functions from Caché and IRIS, however, one important note are the two main deployment architectures that Epic uses:
+Epic leverages many features and functions from Caché and IRIS, note the following two main deployment architectures that Epic uses: